-Everyone knows Italian cuisine but what do we know about its regional nuances, especially when it comes to Venice which within itself is completely unique?
-The Veneto region stands out among others in North Italy with its distinctive character.
-Its close proximity to the water has shaped its features over centuries of trade and strong seafearing.
-While the rest of Italy thrives on pasta, Venice embraces polenta and rice, accompanied by seafood in every aspect.
-Nevertheless, in modern day Venetian dining we can see the perfect blend of everything – a strong Venetian character accompanied by Mediterranean and Italian features.
-While some of the finest restaurants in Venice embrace the historic subtleties, others are reimagining flavors and dishes in a contemporary way.
-Nevertheless, each of the 5 culinary destinations we explore in this dining guide to Venice offer only the best and we wouldn’t think twice about returing to each and every of these wonderful ristoarantes.
+Everyone knows Italian cuisine but what do we know about its regional nuances, especially when it comes to Venice, which within itself is completely unique?
+The Veneto region stands out among others in northern Italy with its distinctive character.
+Its close proximity to the water has shaped its features over centuries of trade and strong seafaring.
+While the rest of Italy thrives on pasta, restaurants in Venice embrace polenta and rice, accompanied by seafood in every aspect.

 Fiola at Dopolavoro Venezia